buttermilk-crypto/b2/bracket-properties/README.md

 	String xml = OutputAdapter.toXML(props);

-## JSON Support
+## JSON Conversion Support

-Version 2.0 introduces a JSON API:
+Version 2.0 introduces a simple to use JSON API taken from the Eclipse Project:

     Reader reader = ...;
     InputAdapter ia = new InputAdapter();